 High school juniors and seniors applying for technical coursework must demonstrate the ability to successfully complete college coursework at a C level or higher.
 Students are admitted based on a review of coursework taken in high school, GPA, class rank, and the new student assessment test.

-- Attained a reading score of 850 or higher on the 8th grade Minnesota Comprehensive Assessment
+- Attained a reading score of 850 or higher on the 8th grade Minnesota Comprehensive Assessment OR score into English 98 on the accuplacer test.

 - Met any other course prerequisites or course enrollment standards established by the College.
 This includes, but is not limited to, assessment test scores, program admission, or other requirements.